voidfiles/ci-presentation/presentation.md

 <div class='notes'>
 Value stream mapping is something you can do to evaluate every step an idea takes from inception to production.
 This allows you to identify inefficencies in the process.

-By mapping out the process you can then ask the question, does this step, which takes a week, increase the value of the idea?
+By mapping out the process you can then ask, does this step, which takes a week, increase the value of the idea?
 If it doesn't think about cutting the step.
 </div>
 ---